smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **The Daughters of Izdihar** by Hadeer Elsbai, read 37 times

 **TOTAL**: 852 books read, with 164 unique titles.
+482 books were claimed to qualify for hard mode.
 94 books were used only once for this square.
 Skipped 46 times.
 Substituted 30 times.